chainmails the damp shaded tree trunks

 - Not Threatened

 What makes it special is the chemistry.
 Scaly liverwort is one of the most chemically interesting liverworts in New Zealand.
-It produces a compound called perrottetinene, which is structurally similar to THC, the active compound in cannabis.
-This compound has psychoactive properties and has been used in traditional medicine and recreation.
-It is the liverwort of the chemistry set, the one with a secret ingredient, the one that has been known to Māori for centuries.
+It produces a compound called perrottetinene.
+Which is structurally similar to THC.
+The active compound in cannabis.
+This compound has psychoactive properties.
+And has been used in traditional medicine and recreation.
+It is the liverwort of the chemistry set.
+The one with a secret ingredient.
+The one that has been known to Māori for centuries.